Café Royal Books: Details

 Café Royal Books specialises in collaborating with a photographer and their archive or estate.
 It has published work by over 100 photographers, including John Benton-Harris, John Bulmer, David Carol, John Claridge, Douglas Corrance, John Deakin, Peter Dench, Henrik Drescher, Alejandro Guijarro, Ken Grant, David Hurn, Chris Killip, Stephen McLaren, Daniel Meadows, Tish Murtha, Jim Mortram, Martin Parr, Simon Roberts, Victor Sloan, Brian David Stevens, Homer Sykes, Ed Templeton, Arthur Tress, Patrick Ward, Janine Wiedel, and Document Scotland photographers among others.
 Café Royal has worked with some photographers to produce numerous different books of their work.
 Some of the books are of Atkinson's own work.

 Café Royal Books occasionally publish larger print runs: as examples, the first printings of Killip's Huddersfield 1974 and of Chris Steele-Perkins' Wolverhampton 1978 were of 500 copies.
 And some of the publications are later reprinted.

-In 2022 Café Royal Books held a retrospective exhibition of 500 publications and 127 prints of work from those books at the Martin Parr Foundation.
-The exhibition was titled Café Royal Books, Documentary, Zines and Subversion.
+In 2022 the Martin Parr Foundation held a retrospective exhibition, Café Royal Books, Documentary, Zines and Subversion, of 300 Café Royal publications and 167 prints of work appearing within these.